rsocket/rsocket/Protocol.md

 e.g. here's an example of a successful stream call with flow-control.

 1. RQ -> RS: REQUEST_STREAM (REQUEST_N=3)
-1. RS -> RQ: RESPONSE
+1. RS -> RQ: PAYLOAD
-1. RS -> RQ: RESPONSE
+1. RS -> RQ: PAYLOAD
-1. RS -> RQ: RESPONSE
+1. RS -> RQ: PAYLOAD
 1. RS needs to wait for a new REQUEST_N at that point
 1. RQ -> RS: REQUEST_N (n=3)
-1. RS -> RQ: RESPONSE
+1. RS -> RQ: PAYLOAD
-1. RS -> RQ: RESPONSE with COMPLETE
+1. RS -> RQ: PAYLOAD with COMPLETE

 #### Lease Semantics